erikw/jekyll-glossary_tooltip/README.md

 Even if the term is defined in _data/glossary.yml as 'term_name', the matching is case-insensitive meaning that I can look it up using {% glossary TeRM_NaME %}.
 Note that the term is displayed as defined in the tag rather than the definition, here meaing 'TeRM_NaME'.
 ```

+## CSS Style Override
+Simply modify the rules [jekyll-glossary_tooltip.css](lib/jekyll-glossary_tooltip/jekyll-glossary_tooltip.css) that you copied to your project.
+The tooltip is based on this [tutorial](https://www.w3schools.com/css/css_tooltip.asp).
+View the generated HTML output to see the HTML tags that are styled, or check the [tag.rb](lib/jekyll-glossary_tooltip/tag.rb) implementation in the method `render()`.

 # Development
 The structure of this plugin was inspired by [https://ayastreb.me/writing-a-jekyll-plugin/](https://ayastreb.me/writing-a-jekyll-plugin/), the plugin jekyll-sitemap and the [Bundler Gem tutorial](https://bundler.io/guides/creating_gem.html).